Breaking barriers, celebrating differences, championing strengths, & mobilizing allies!

 Hello!
 I welcome you to Youth for Neurodiversity.
 I grew up with undiagnosed family members for years, and then faced my own challenges dealing with neuromuscular deficits in my hand after an accident.
 As I embark on this journey to build our collective of champions, I urge you to join us.
 All youth deserve to feel included, respected, and celebrated for who they are by both peers and adults.
 I envision a world in which universal design is the norm, assistive technologies are ubiquitous, and neurodiversity is celebrated.
 Together, we can make a difference through amplifying personal stories, mobilizing allies, and impacting policy!

-Rising high schooler (8th grade), programmer (USACO Bronze-level), researcher (Neuro + X), swimmer, charcoal artist, writer, origami enthusiast, baker.
+Rising high schooler, programmer, researcher (Neuro + X), swimmer, charcoal artist, writer, origami enthusiast, baker.
 Honored by nonprofit "Embracing Our Differences" for best-in-show quote for bringing people together.

 Mentor, Youth Advisor